pextacy/aptos-traderadar/README.md

 Building the future of DeFi infrastructure on Aptos - One trade at a time!

-**University Team**: [Your University Name Here]

-For hackathon submission inquiries, contact: [Your Email Here]

----

-## 🏅 Targeting Prizes

-- **Main Track**: Build the Future of DeFi on Aptos
-- **Best Tech Implementation**: Advanced use of Aptos stack with parallel execution and Move contracts
-- **Top University Team**: Student-led innovation in DeFi infrastructure

----

 **Built with ❤️ for the CTRL+MOVE Hackathon | Powered by Aptos**